 This essay is successful as the writer skillfully ties their experiences back to their love of science.
 Their response shows just how dedicated the student is to becoming a doctor and their ability to thrive in the face of adversity.

-The above examples should give you a good idea of what a successful Harvard Medical School essay resembles and how it should be written.
+The above examples should give you a good idea of what a successful essay looks like.
 Make sure to always get a trusted friend or family member to edit your essay before submitting it as a small mistake or unclear sentence can make a huge difference.

 Writing the Harvard Medical School secondary essays might not be easy, but following our advice should make the process easier.
 Give yourself enough time to think about the essays and what you will say so that you are not rushing to get them in by the application deadline.